segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/iterable/index.md

 **Stream**

-Iterable uses our stream Source component to send Segment email events.
+Iterable uses Segment's stream Source component to send Segment email events.
 It uses a server-side `track` method to send data to Segment.
 These events are then available in any destination that accepts server-side events, and available in a schema in your data warehouse, so you can query using SQL.

 The default behavior is for Iterable to pass the `userId` associated with the email recipient as the `userId`.
 There are cases in which Iterable does not have an associated `userId`, in which case the email address will be passed in as the `anonymousId`.

 ## Collections

-Collections are the groupings of data we pull from your Source.
+Collections are the groupings of data Segment pulls from your Source.
 In your warehouse, each collection gets its own table, as well as a `tracks` table that aggregates all the events into a single table.

 <table>
     <tr>